-- 1. That the above recommendation be adopted. - 2.
-That an ad hoc subcommittee, the Central City Streets Subcommittee, be established, comprising Councillors Stonhill, C Evans, M Evans, Corbett and the Chairman, to develop policy proposals for recommendation to the Council via the Sustainable Transport and Utilities Committee, concerning windbreaks and similar structures and issues on central city streets, the subcommittee to continue until all matters referred to it by the Committee are concluded.
+- 1. That an ad hoc subcommittee, the Central City Streets Subcommittee, be established, comprising Councillors Stonhill, Wright, Megan Evans, Corbett and the Chairman, to develop policy proposals for recommendation to the Council via the Sustainable Transport and Utilities Committee, concerning windbreaks and similar structures and issues on central city streets, the Subcommittee to continue until all matters referred to it by the Committee are concluded. - 2.
+That consideration of the application be deferred pending development of the policy and guidelines by the Subcommittee. - 3.
+That especially because of fire safety considerations, the applicants be required by the Council as landowner, and also in terms of the Public Places and Signs Bylaw 1991, to take down the windbreak pending a decision on the application by the Council.